IcaliaLabs/dojo/frontend-training/html-css-training/week_one/01/README.md

   + Table Tags: `<table>`, `<thead>`, `<tbody>`, `<th>`, `<tr>`, `<td>`
   + Form Tags: `<form>`, `<input>`, `<button>`

 The [lesson.html](/lesson.html) file in this directory contains commented code examples for all of these concepts.
-This file can also be opened in the browser to demonstrate the effects of the HTML markup.
+The [index.html](/index.html) file has the exact same markup without the comments.
+These files can also be opened in the browser to demonstrate the effects of the HTML markup.

 ## Practice